civicrm/cxnapp/doc/admin-screen.md

  * `iframe`: Display a Javascript dialog and load the link in an `<IFRAME>`.
  * `popup`: Display a new browser window (`window.open()`).
- * `redirect`: Redirect away from the CiviCRM installation and to the URL.
+ * `redirect`: Redirect away from the CiviCRM site and to the URL.

 ## Protocol: Recommendations